-(1) As at December 31, 2020, the Company had net interest expense deduction carryforwards of \$100 million which are available to offset future U.S. federal and state taxable income over an indefinite period.
-In addition, the Company had net operating loss carryforwards of \$462 million for U.S. state tax purposes which are available to offset future U.S. state taxable income and are expiring between the years 2021 and 2040.
-The Company also had net operating loss carryforwards of \$92 million for Canadian federal and provincial tax purposes, which are available to offset future Canadian federal and provincial taxable income and are expiring between the years 2031 and 2039.
+(1) As at December 31, 2021, the Company had net interest expense deduction carryforwards of \$108 million which are available to offset future U.S. federal and state taxable income over an indefinite period.
+In addition, the Company had net operating loss carryforwards of \$277 million for U.S. state tax purposes which are available to offset future U.S. state taxable income and are expiring between the years 2022 and 2041.
+The Company also had net operating loss carryforwards of \$59 million for Canadian federal and provincial tax purposes, which are available to offset future Canadian federal and provincial taxable income and are expiring between the years 2031 and 2041.

 On an annual basis, the Company assesses the need to establish a valuation allowance for its deferred income tax assets, and if it is deemed more likely than not that its deferred income tax assets will not be realized, a valuation allowance is recorded.
 The ultimate realization of deferred income tax assets is dependent upon the generation of future taxable income, of the necessary character, during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversals of deferred income tax liabilities, the available carryback and carryforward periods, and projected future taxable income in making this assessment.
-As at December 31, 2020, in order to fully realize all of the deferred income tax assets, the Company will need to generate future taxable income of approximately \$2.7 billion, and, based upon the level of historical taxable income, projections of future taxable income of the necessary character over the periods in which the deferred income tax assets are deductible, and the reversal of taxable temporary differences, management believes, following an assessment of the current economic environment, it is more likely than not that the Company will realize the benefits of these deductible differences.
-As at December 31, 2020, the Company has not recognized a deferred income tax asset of \$259 million (2019 - \$244 million) on the unrealized foreign exchange loss recorded in Accumulated other comprehensive loss relating to its net investment in U.S. subsidiaries, as the Company does not expect this temporary difference to reverse in the foreseeable future.
+As at December 31, 2021, in order to fully realize all of the deferred income tax assets, the Company will need to generate future taxable income of approximately \$2.2 billion, and, based upon the level of historical taxable income, projections of future taxable income of the necessary character over the periods in which the deferred income tax assets are deductible, and the reversal of taxable temporary differences, management believes, following an assessment of the current economic environment, it is more likely than not that the Company will realize the benefits of these deductible differences.
+As at December 31, 2021, the Company has not recognized a deferred income tax asset of \$264 million (2020 - \$259 million) on the unrealized foreign exchange loss recorded in Accumulated other comprehensive loss relating to its net investment in U.S. subsidiaries, as the Company does not expect this temporary difference to reverse in the foreseeable future.

-The following table provides a reconciliation of unrecognized tax benefits on the Company's domestic and foreign tax positions:
+The following table provides a reconciliation of unrecognized tax benefits on the Company's domestic and foreign tax positions for the years ended December 31, 2021, 2020 and 2019: